danielroe/roe.dev/lexicons/README.md

 - `pnpm lex:gen` regenerates the TypeScript types in `shared/lex/`.
 - `pnpm lex:publish` writes each `dev.roe.*` schema to the PDS as a `com.atproto.lexicon.schema` record, with the NSID as the record key.
+It needs only `NUXT_ATPROTO_PASSWORD`; the DID and PDS endpoint are resolved from DNS and the DID document.

 Third-party resolution also needs a DNS TXT record for the `dev.roe` authority (reverse the NSID minus its final segment):